retrosnob/retrosnob.github.io/pythonbook.md

 | \<str\>.lower | Returns \<str\> as all lower case |
 | \<str\>.upper | Returns \<str\> as all upper case |
 ## Strings as sequences
+There are two sequence types that you need to be familiar with for the GCSE: strings and lists.
+Sequence types allow you to:
+* Get individual
 # Operators and expressions

 # Printing output to the screen